-The first display to light up the sky from a barge at the Tauranga waterfront will be at the family-friendly time of 9.30pm.
-There will be no fireworks display at Mount Maunganui.
+The first fireworks to light up the sky will be at the family-friendly time of 9.30pm at the Tauranga waterfront and at Gordon Spratt Reserve.

-Temporary ‘No parking - tow away zones’ will be in place on Marine Parade between Adams Avenue and Pacific Avenue from 6am on 31 December 2016 until 8am on 1 January 2017.
+Temporary ‘No parking - tow away zones’ will be in place on Marine Parade between Adams Avenue and Pacific Avenue from 6am on 31 December 2017 until 8am on 1 January 2018.

-Mount Maunganui road closures
+Mount Maunganui road closure

-The Strand road closure.
+The Strand road closure

 Alcohol-free zone maps

-Bayhopper buses will run normal holiday services on New Year’s Eve but there will be no free buses into or out of Mount Maunganui on the night.
+Bayhopper buses will run normal weekend services on New Year’s Eve but there will be no free buses into or out of Mount Maunganui on the night.
 Normal services resume on New Year’s Day.

 Information on regular bus services

 Bookmark this page and get prepared for the new year.

-Published: Friday, 23 Dec 2016 10:00 by Tauranga City Council
+Published: Thursday, 03 Nov 2016 10:00 by Tauranga City Council